Skip to content

 Grease traps, being relatively smaller than grease interceptors, are installed beneath the kitchen sink.

-Grease interceptors, however, with their large size, are installed outside of the building or underground.
-Local ordinances may have a say in where a grease interceptor should be located.
+Grease interceptors, however, with their large size, are installed outside of the building or underground manholes.
+Local ordinances may dictate where a grease interceptor should be located.
 Grease interceptors work well if the devices are located close to the fixture they serve.
-Ideal locations could be an adjacent room or under the fixture served.
+Ideal locations include an adjacent room or under the fixture served.

 Grease traps are usually the size of a bread box.
 Sizing can vary, usually between 10 gallons and 500 gallons.